Sanglorian/orcus/Orcus Monsters - current.md

 > ↗	**Animate Staff** (standard, at-will) ● **Weapon**
 > Ranged 10; +7 vs AC; 1d12+3 damage.
 > **Magic Sight**
-> The grynloc has truesight 12 when it comes to seeing magical effects and magic items and those subject to magical effects or carrying magic items.
+> The grynloc can, to a range of 12 squares, see invisible creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceive the original form of a shapechanger or a creature that is transformed by magic.

 Grynlocs are seven-foot tall, lanky hairless humanoids with legs that bend backwards, like a horse's.
 Their long, toothy mouths make them look a little like camels.
 They are nomadic desert-dwellers who can literally see magic instead of light when they lower a special lid across their eyes.